I’m going to throw down the word right away: Perseverance.

 That’s it.
 Nothing fancy.
 But within those twelve letters is a key difference between failure and success in writing.

-Perseverance isn’t a popular word, because it often means dealing with rejection, difficulties, days when you just don’t feel like it, and other setbacks that happen in the course of making a writing career.
+Perseverance isn’t a popular word, because it often means dealing with rejection, difficulties, days when you just don’t feel like it, and other setbacks that happen in your journey to your personal success.

 One of the ways I learn about various ways that things work (and don’t work) for people is reading success stories.
-And while many clickbait articles like to put forth that a certain person is just a rockstar superhero of amazing prowess, what it often comes down to is perseverance.
+And while many clickbait articles like to claim that a someone just became a rockstar superhero of amazing prowess overnight, what it comes down to is perseverance.